How the world’s largest private pharmaceutical company built a unified platform for its research funding process and scaled it across the globe.

 A unique service for a complex global implementation

 BI, with Gen3 as a trusted partner, mapped out its entire funding management process.
-The unique requirements and sheer scale of such a global implementation went beyond SmartSimple’s standard research grants management solution, Discover, so Gen3 fully tailored the underlying Platform3 to match BI’s particular needs.
+The unique requirements and sheer scale of such a global implementation went beyond SmartSimple Cloud for Research Grants Management, so Gen3 fully tailored the underlying SmartSimple Cloud to match BI’s particular needs.
 The result was a reinvention of BI’s workflow in a centralized hub for all funding types – grants, sponsorships, investigator-initiated studies, and collaborative research programs.

 A responsive multi-stage rollout